nienkeboomsma/dokugaku/README.md

 In `.html` files paragraphs can be clearly distinguished by their `p` tags.
 In `.md` files paragraphs must be separated by a blank line.
 In `.txt` files a single newline is sufficient, but a blank line works as well.

+### Emphasis dots

+Some works contain [emphasis dots](https://www.japanesewithanime.com/2018/03/furigana-dots-bouten.html).
+If they are rendered through `em` tags they will be retained, but if they are rendered by other means (such as `span` tags with a particular class) you will need to add `em` tags yourself.

 ### Title

 An `h1` header will automatically be inserted based on the title provided in the upload form.
 It is therefore not necessary to include one in the uploaded text files.